adi868/Books_Search/README.md

 * Various NPM packages

 #### Application Organization:
-This application has two links accessible to the user.
+This application has two routes accessible to the user.
 These are:
 * Search
   * User can search for books via the Google Books API and render them here.
-User has the option to "View" a book, bringing them to the book on Google Books, or "Save" a book, saving it to the Mongo database.
+User has the option to "View" a book, linking them to the book on Google Books, or "Save" a book, saving it to the Mongo database and showing it available on the "Saved" page.

 * Saved
   * Renders all books saved to the Mongo database.
-User has an option to "View" the book, bringing them to the book on Google Books, or "Delete" a book, removing it from the Mongo database.
+User has an option to "View" the book, linking them to the book on Google Books, or "Delete" a book, removing it from the Mongo database and from view.

-By creating API routes using Express these routes are available:
+ These Express routes are available:

 * /api/books (get) - Returns all saved books as JSON.
 * /api/books (post) - Used to save a new book to the database.